 Serving public data with minimum effort

-The Department of Water is the custodian of water data in Western Australia and wants to ensure it is available to the public in easy to find and usable formats.
+The Department of Water and Environmental Regulation is the custodian of water data in Western Australia and wants to ensure it is available to the public in easy to find and usable formats.
 WA government also want to improve digital service delivery across the board.